buddhist-uni/buddhist-uni.github.io/_content/monographs/in-search-of-schrodingers-cat_gribbin-john.md

 pages: 302
 ---

 > It isn't just that Bohr's atom with its electron "orbits" is a false picture; all pictures are false, and there is no physical analogy we can make to understand what goes on inside atoms.
-Atoms behave like atoms, nothing else
+Atoms behave like atoms, nothing else.

 A metaphysical exploration of the possible interpretations of quantum mechanics.